Rico00121/cs-e4660/docs/Device_Scenarios.md

 ## Overview

-The simulator supports two operating scenarios that are used to test the LLM’s ability to reason about device status.
+The simulator supports two operating scenarios or we can say status that are used to test the LLM’s ability to reason about device status.

 ## Scenario Details